-December 3 is International Day of Persons With Disabilities.
+December 3 is International Day of Persons with Disabilities.
 “Unfortunately, disability-based discrimination is still a global phenomenon,” says Yetnebersh Nigussie, a lawyer and disability rights activist from Ethiopia who in 2017 received the Right Livelihood Award, also known as the “Alternative Nobel Prize.”
 Nigussie is the director for advocacy and rights at Light for the World and the former chair of the Ethiopian National Association of the Blind women’s wing.
-She has been blind since the age of five.
+She has been blind since the age of 5.
 Yetnebersh Nigussie speaks with us in Stockholm.
-She is one of many former Right Livelihood Award recipients from across the globe who have gathered to celebrate this year’s recipients: Swedish climate activist Greta Thunberg, Sahrawi human rights activist Aminatou Haidar, Chinese women’s rights lawyer Guo Jianmei and indigenous leader Davi Kopenawa and the Yanomami Hutukara Association, who protect the Amazon’s biodiversity and indigenous people.
+She is one of many former Right Livelihood Award recipients from across the globe who have gathered to celebrate this year’s recipients: Swedish climate activist Greta Thunberg, Sahrawi human rights activist Aminatou Haidar, Chinese women’s rights lawyer Guo Jianmei and indigenous leader Davi Kopenawa and the Yanomami Hutukara Association, who protect the Amazon’s biodiversity and indigenous peoples.

+AMY GOODMAN: We’re broadcasting from Stockholm, Sweden, before we make it to Madrid on Friday, where we’ll be broadcasting for the next six days.
 Next week, Ethiopian Prime Minister Abiy Ahmed will be awarded the 100th Nobel Peace Prize in Oslo for his role in brokering a historic peace deal between Ethiopia and Eritrea.
-While in office, he has lifted the state of emergency in Ethiopia, released thousands of political dissidents from prison and appointed women to a record half of the cabinet positions.
+While in office, he has lifted the state of emergency in Ethiopia, released thousands of political dissidents from prison and appointed women to a record half of the Cabinet positions.

-The Nobel Peace Prize is the one Nobel not awarded here in Stockholm where Democracy Now! is for this week for the 40th Anniversary of the Right Livelihood Award, also known as the Alternative Nobel Prize.
+The Nobel Peace Prize is the one Nobel not awarded here in Stockholm, where Democracy Now! is for this week for the 40th anniversary of the Right Livelihood Award, also known as the “Alternative Nobel Prize.”
 This year’s Right Livelihood Award winners are Swedish climate activist Greta Thunberg, who you just heard as she made landfall in Lisbon, Portugal; also the Sahrawi human rights activist Aminatou Haidar — you’ll be hearing her later in the week; Chinese women’s rights lawyer Guo Jianmei — she won’t be joining the Right Livelihood ceremony; and indigenous leader Davi Kopenawa and the Yanomami Hutukara Association, which protect the Amazon’s biodiversity and indigenous people.

-Former award recipients from around the world have gathered here to honor these incredible activists, including Yetnebersh Nigussie, a lawyer and disability rights activist from Ethiopia, director for advocacy and rights at Light for the World and is the former chair of the Ethiopian Association of the Blind Women’s Wing.
-She has been blind since the age of five.
+Former award recipients from around the world have gathered here to honor these incredible activists, including Yetnebersh Nigussie, a lawyer and disability rights activist from Ethiopia, director for advocacy and rights at Light for the World and is the former chair of the Ethiopian National Association of the Blind women’s wing.
+She has been blind since the age of 5.
 In 2017, she was awarded the Right Livelihood Award.
-She is joining us here at our studios in Stockholm as we mark this International Day of Persons with Disabilities.
+She’s joining us here at our studios in Stockholm as we mark this International Day of Persons with Disabilities.

 YETNEBERSH NIGUSSIE: Thank you, Amy.
 And it’s so amazing to be live on Democracy Now!